-The Canon Pro-100 is the successor to the very popular Canon Pro-9000 MK II from years ago.
+The Canon Pro-200 is the successor to the very popular Canon Pro-9000 MK II and then the Pro-100 from years ago.
 This is the best choice and value, with the highest reviews if you need a wide format printer (13″ wide print size) or if you just want a fast, extremely detailed photo printer.
 It also easily and noticeably beats my other inkjet printers in terms of text quality and text print speed, so it often gets used for printing all sorts of documents.

 You will often find large rebates for this printer, which makes it easily beat any competition.
-If there is a rebate, it won’t be shown below so you may want to check Amazon to see if there are any currently active rebates.
+If there is a rebate, it won’t be shown below, so you’ll need to visit Amazon’s site at the link below to see if one is currently offered.

 Best Choice for 8.5×11″ Photos and General Home & Office

 A great value with all the most up to date features at the lowest price you’ll find on any comparable printer.
 Wi-Fi Connectivity, Scanner, built in LCD screen, and borderless 8.5×11″ prints are all higher end features on a low to medium cost printer.